WhereIsLijah/calculator/README.md

-# calculator
+# Calculator
- a basic Calculator built with JavaScript, HTML5 and CSS.
+ A basic Calculator built with JavaScript, HTML5 and CSS.

+Built in the style of the modern IOS Calculator